jokilic/receptko/thoughts.md

 * Less letters in HomeScreenRecipe & add one more thing, maybe boolean icons
 * If search results are 0, put some cool graphic
 * Some fancy call to action if it's popular, cheap, whatever
+* RecipeScreen - If there are 'analyzedInstructions', return them.
+If not, return regular 'instructions'
+* Ingredients - when user clicks on the ingredient, show details